 Article 25: Grievance Procedure

 Amend 25.5.1 as follows: The grievant(s) and/or the Union shall file the grievance with the Chancellor within sixty (60) calendar days of the occurrence giving rise to the grievance or within sixty (60) calendar days of the date on which the grievant(s) and/or the Union learned or should have learned of such occurrence whichever is later, but in no case longer than a year from the occurrence.
 If the alleged violation occurs while a bargaining-unit member is on an approved leave, the bargaining-unit member shall file the grievance within sixty (60) calendar days from the date of expiration of said leave or sixty (60) calendar days from the date the bargaining-unit member learned or should have learned of the occurrence giving rise to the grievance, whichever is later, but in no event later than fourteen (14) calendar months from the date of the occurrence.
-The grievant(s) and/or the Union and the Chancellor shall meet and discuss the grievance within ten (10) calendar days after such filing.
-The Chancellor shall then consider the grievance and render a decision together with the reasons in writing to the grievant(s) and the Union within twenty-one (21) calendar days from the date on which the grievance was filed with the Chancellor.
+The grievant(s) and/or the Union and the Chancellor shall meet and discuss the grievance within thirty (30) calendar days after such filing.
+The Chancellor shall then consider the grievance and render a decision together with the reasons in writing to the grievant(s) and the Union within twenty-one (21) calendar days from the date of the meeting.

-Amend the second paragraph of Article 25.5.2 as follows: The grievant(s) and/or the Union and the President shall meet and discuss the grievance within ten (10) calendar days after such filing.
-The President shall then consider the grievance and render a decision together with the reasons in writing to the grievant(s) and the Union within twenty-eight (28) calendar days from the date on which the grievance was filed with the President.
+Amend the second paragraph of Article 25.5.2 as follows: The grievant(s) and/or the Union and the President shall meet and discuss the grievance within thirty (30) calendar days after such filing.
+The President shall then consider the grievance and render a decision together with the reasons in writing to the grievant(s) and the Union within twenty-eight (28) calendar days from the date of the meeting.

 Article 26: Salaries